AbsaOSS/cobrix/README.md

 The full example is available [here](https://github.com/AbsaOSS/cobrix/blob/master/spark-cobol/src/main/scala/za/co/absa/cobrix/spark/cobol/examples/CobolSparkExample.scala)

 In some scenarios Spark is unable to find "cobol" data source by it's short name.
 In that case you can use the full path to the source class instead: `.format("za.co.absa.cobrix.spark.cobol.source")`

-For an alternative copybook specification you can use `.option("copybook_contents", contents)` to provide copybook contents directly.

 ### Streaming Cobol binary files from a directory